CFO, CEO, why you should track your DSO, and how to measure it

 Let’s say your business is making $1,200,00 net annual turnover.
 That’s $100,000 every month.

-And now let’s assume at the end of the year, you have $200,000 unpaid invoices in your ledger.
+And now let’s assume that at the end of the year, you have $200,000 in unpaid invoices in your ledger.
 That’s your “accounts receivable” at year-end.

-Intuitively, you can see that 2 months of turnover are out of the business, which is approx 60 days.
+Intuitively, you can see that 2 months worth of turnover which equates to approx 60 days has not yet been received by the company.

 The simple formula is: